martinlevesque/secretsfly/README.md

 ### Environment variables

 - `ENV`: The secretsfly environment.
 Note that on the first boot, the database is initialized by copying `db/secretsfly-current.db` to `db/secretsfly-[ENV].db`.
+- `DB_FOLDER`: Default: ./db.
+Folder where the database is stored.
 - `AVAILABLE_ENVIRONMENTS`: Default: prod.
 Comma separated list of environments available globally.
 - `ADMIN_MASTER_KEY_EXPIRATION`: Default: 300 (in seconds).
 Master key timeout, after which the master key is deleted from memory.
 - `ADMIN_UI_DECRYPTED_SECRETS_EXPIRATION`: Default: 5.
 Number of minutes before redirecting to the encrypted secrets page from the decrypted page.